mmtariqk/Mern_Book_Search_Engine/README.md

 ## MERN: Book Search Engine

 ### Description:
 This project refactors a Google Books API search engine from a RESTful API to a GraphQL API with Apollo Server.
 The search engine is built using the MERN stack - MongoDB, Express.js, React, and Node.js.
 A user can create an account, search for books, and save them to a list.
 On a separately rendered page, the user can see their saved books and remove books from the list.
+In short this is a Google Books API search engine built with a RESTful API and refactored to be a GraphQL API built with Apollo Server now.
+This application was built using the MERN stack, with a REACT frontend, MongoDB database, and Node.js/Express.js server and API.

 ### Technogies & Tools Used:
 Create React App